Ifkyyy/AO3-skins/README.md

 Click "Submit."
 Find the desktop skin and click "Edit."

 Show the "advanced" section.
-Click "Add Parent Skin."
+Click "Add Parent Skin" (this connects the skins together, so they're all active at the same time).
 In the bottom input, write the name of your **tablet** skin (the name should show up in the suggestions, but if not, just copy-paste the exact name).
 Click "Add Parent Skin" again.
 Do the same for the **mobile** skin.
+It is important that tablet is added before mobile.
 Add any other utility skins that you have (optional).

 ![Add parent skins](https://github.com/Ifkyyy/AO3-skins/blob/main/images/Add%20Parent%20Skin.png)